JaidogDev/bangkok-air-quality-forecasting/README.md

 Since both improvement confidence intervals are positive, the improved LSTM shows a meaningful reduction in error compared with the vanilla LSTM.

+## Result Interpretation

+The improved LSTM Dense-Tanh model shows better forecasting performance than the vanilla LSTM.
+From the prediction plot, the vanilla LSTM tends to produce smoother predictions and may underreact when PM2.5 values rapidly increase or decrease.
+This behavior suggests that the vanilla model may be too limited in representing nonlinear changes in the time-series pattern.

+The improved model adds a Dense hidden layer with 16 units and `tanh` activation after the LSTM layer.
+This additional nonlinear transformation helps the model refine the temporal representation learned by the LSTM before producing the final PM2.5 prediction.

+Quantitatively, the improved model reduced MAE from **5.139** to **4.718**, which is an **8.15% improvement**.
+It also reduced RMSE from **6.784** to **6.337**, which is a **6.60% improvement**.
+The reduction in RMSE is important because RMSE penalizes large errors more strongly, meaning the improved model is better at reducing larger prediction mistakes.

+To evaluate whether the improvement is consistent, bootstrap 95% confidence intervals were computed.
+The MAE improvement confidence interval is **[2.81%, 13.29%]**, and the RMSE improvement confidence interval is **[1.95%, 11.34%]**.
+Since both intervals remain positive, the result supports that the improved LSTM provides a meaningful reduction in prediction error compared with the vanilla LSTM.

 ## How to Run

 ```powershell